-If you’re interested in having your baby share a bedroom with your older children, here are some ideas to help it work:
+If you’re interested in having your baby share a bedroom with your older children, here are ideas to help it work:

 Where your baby goes to bed is up to you.
-The safest option is for your baby to sleep in a cot next to your bed for the first year of life, or at least for the first six months.
+The safest option is for your baby to sleep in a cot next to your bed for the first year of life, or at least for the first 6 months.
 And it’s safer to put your baby to sleep in their own bed than in the same bed as a sibling.

 Your baby and their siblings will probably have different safety needs.
 Here are ideas to make the room safe for all children:

 - Keep small toys and other choking risks out of reach of babies and younger children.

 - Make sure your baby’s siblings don’t put soft toys in your baby’s cot, because these increase the risk of sudden unexpected death in infancy (SUDI).

 - Check that furniture is sturdy – your baby’s sibling shouldn’t be able to pull it down or knock it over.
 Anchoring furniture like bookshelves and wardrobes to the wall or floor reduces this risk.